 At the University of Wisconsin-Madison, graduate admissions is a shared process.
-Graduate programs recommend the admission of prospective students to the Graduate School.
-This means that part of the application is done centrally, through the Graduate School website.
-Other parts of the application are submitted directly to the graduate program.
+Graduate programs recommend the admission of prospective students to the Graduate School, then the Graduate School reviews the applicant for admissibility.
 Please follow the instructions below carefully.

 Graduate School Requirements

-• The Graduate School application fee is $75.00 U.S. It is non-refundable and can be paid by credit card (MasterCard or Visa), Debit/ATM.
-In addition, non US citizens will be charged a $6.00 international document processing fee.
+- The Graduate School application fee is non-refundable.
+In addition, non US citizens will be charged an international document processing fee.
 Both fees will be processed during the submission of your application.
+For more information, please visit the Graduate School’s Admissions website.

 CREECA Requirements